Kidney Stone Treatment in Houston, TX

 What are Kidney Stones?

-Dr. Jonathan Clavell is a fellowship trained urologist in Houston, TX who specializes in providing treatment for kidney stones.
+Dr. Jonathan Clavell is a board-certified, fellowship-trained urologist, and men’s health specialist in Houston, TX.
+Dr. Clavell specializes in providing treatment for kidney stones.
 Learn more about the symptoms and treatment options below.
-If you are experiencing pain or discomfort related to kidney stones, schedule your appointment today!
+If you are experiencing pain or discomfort related to kidney stones, call (713) 652-5011 to schedule your appointment today.

 Symptoms of Kidney Stones